ghackenberg/csharp-maui-aspnet-sample/Decks/MAUI_ASPNET_Sample_Introduction.md

 #### The user page

-When clicking an existing user or creating a new user, you enter the **user detail** page.
+When clicking an existing user or creating a new user, you enter the so-called **user page**.

-The user detail page shows all the **data associated** with a user entity in the database.
+The user page shows all the **data associated** with the existing or new user entity.

 You can change the **first and last name**, the other fields are set automatically.